diku-dk/MarketplaceOnOrleans/README.md

 There is a suite of tests available for checking some Online Marketplace benchmark functionalities and constraints.
 The tests can be found in [Test](Test).

-The tests are passing but due to not optimized configuration, the tests cannot run concurrently.
-To avoid this problem, one should create different ClusterFixtures, one for transactional tests and another for non-transactional tests.
+To allow the tests to run concurrently, there are two different ClusterFixtures, one for transactional tests and another for non-transactional tests.
+This is not ideal and perhaps they could be better modularized or even merged, but maintaining the different properties on test runtime.

 ### <a name="ucloud"></a>UCloud